mrkkrp/typit/README.md

 * The length of the generated line of words (in characters)
 * The duration of the test in seconds

-To access these, type <kbd>M-x customize-group RET typit RET</kbd>.
+To access these, type `M-x customize-group RET typit RET`.

 ## Contribution